brianglass/anastasis/files/wednesday_matins.md

 <span style="color:red">Troparia.</span>

-<span style="color:red">N</span> The enemy has been put to death by your life-bearing Fruit, O Full of GodÂ’s grace, death has Hell been clearly trampled on and those in bonds set free.
-And so I cry, Â‘Do away with the passions of my heartÂ’.
+<span style="color:red">N</span> The enemy has been put to death by your life-bearing Fruit, O Full of God’s grace, death has Hell been clearly trampled on and those in bonds set free.
+And so I cry, ‘Do away with the passions of my heart’.

 <span style="color: red">X</span> Estranged as I am from God through badness and set far away, All-blameless Bride of God, by your wondrous<a href="#_ftn60" id="_ftnref60"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[60]</span></a> mediation make me his friend, that I may sing the praise of the mighty acts<a href="#_ftn61" id="_ftnref61"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[61]</span></a> of your power.